RedaSec/App2-py/gossip-world/README.md

 [Spoiler alert 🚨] To understand how this vulnerability can be mitigated, check out [these pull requests](https://github.com/globocom/secDevLabs/pulls?q=is%3Apr+label%3A%22mitigation+solution+%F0%9F%94%92%22+label%3A%22Gossip+World%22)!

-## Contributing

-We encourage you to contribute to SecDevLabs!
-Please check out the [Contributing to SecDevLabs](../../../docs/CONTRIBUTING.md) section for guidelines on how to proceed! 🎉

 [Docker Install]:  https://docs.docker.com/install/
 [Docker Compose Install]: https://docs.docker.com/compose/install/